mirceamironenco/BayesianRecurrentNN/README.md

 ### Acknowledgements

-Thanks to Meire Fortunato for providing the bbb/cell code and @alexkrk for an initial implementation.
+Thanks to Meire Fortunato for providing the Bayes by Backprop/cell code and @alexkrk for an initial implementation.